thingsinjars/AppCMS/modules/modules-README.txt

 http://drupal.org/project/views
 http://drupal.org/project/views_ui

 The standard folder here has versions of the modules which definitely work.
-If something goes wrong, use one of them.
+If something goes wrong, use one of them.ÇÙÛ◊.JMU /6

 Put these custom modules in the /modules directory html_export_appcms